Captain-Hong/UDA-via-joint-adversarial-learning-and-self-learning/README.md

 Notice!!

 Because many people are interested in this work, they encountered some problems when reproducing the results of the paper.
-In order to make it more convenient for everyone to participate in this work, I uploaded the pre-processed data, pre-training model and code to Google Cloud Disk and Baidu Netdisk.
+In order to make it more convenient for everyone to participate in this work, I uploaded the pre-processed data, pre-trained model and code to Google Cloud Disk and Baidu Netdisk.

 Baidu Netdisk: